j-berg-au/BOUNDLESS/content/Character Creation/Prophets/Classes/Wilder.md

 **Description**
-Heralds of the natural world, **Druids** call for spirits, plants, and animals to aid their allies and hinder their foes.
+Heralds of the natural world, **Wilders** call for spirits, plants, and animals to aid their allies and hinder their foes.

 **Playstyle**
-Druids use their Feathered Friend to deliver Miracles from safety.
-An effective Druid is essentially present in two places at once.
+Wilders use their Feathered Friend to deliver Miracles from safety.
+An effective Wilder is essentially present in two places at once.

 **Complexity:** ★★☆☆☆